-In this article, our experts outline the local legal procedures that you must follow if you are interested in starting a business in Colombia.
+In this article, our experts outline the legal requirements to start a business in Colombia.

 1. Draft and sign Power of Attorney

-The first step to start your business in Colombia is to draft and sign the Power of Attorney (POA) document for your legal representative.
+- To start your business in Colombia, the initial requirement entails preparing and executing the Power of Attorney (POA) document for your authorized legal representative.

-In the event that the shareholders and the legal representative are not in Colombia, a power of attorney must be drafted in order to sign the bylaws, and submit them to the Chamber of Commerce.
+In situations where the shareholders and the legal representative are not physically present in Colombia, it becomes necessary to create a power of attorney to enable the signing of the company’s bylaws and their submission to the Chamber of Commerce.

 2. Choose the name of your company

-The 3 most common legal structures when creating a company in Colombia are:
+The three most commonly used legal structures for company formation in Colombia are as follows:

-- Simplified Shares Company (Sociedad por Acciones Simplificadas, or SAS): unlimited number of shareholders, and corporate documents don’t need to be made publicly available
+- Simplified Shares Company (Sociedad por Acciones Simplificadas or SAS): This structure allows for an unlimited number of shareholders, and there is no requirement to make corporate documents publicly available.

-- Corporation (Sociedad Anónima, or SA): capital is divided into shares of equal value and are represented by a negotiable title.
+- Corporation (Sociedad Anónima or SA): In this structure, the company’s capital is divided into shares of equal value, which are represented by negotiable titles.

-- Foreign Company Branch: extension of a foreign parent company.
+- Foreign Company Branch: This structure involves establishing an extension of a foreign parent company in Colombia.